dvanhise/sc2aiMagenta/README.md

 ## MagentaAI
-Trains AI agents to play a micro focused SC2 minigame.
+Trains AI agents using reinforcement learning to play a micro focused Starcraft 2 minigame in the pysc2 environment.

 ### Requirements:
 * Install Starcraft 2: Legacy of the Void and set environment variable *SC2PATH* to the install directory